quicwg/base-drafts/draft-ietf-quic-recovery.md

 limits and so no advantage is gained by doing so.

 Endpoints choose the congestion controller that they use.
-Though congestion controllers ideally use reports of ECN markings as input, the exact response for each controller could be different.
+Though congestion controllers generally treat reports of ECN-CE markings as equivalent to loss [RFC8311], the exact response for each controller could be different.
 Failure to correctly respond to information about ECN markings is therefore difficult to detect.

 # IANA Considerations